Citroen Berlingo review - Practicality, comfort and boot space

 Most MPVs are designed with practicality at the forefront, but few others (Rifter and Combo Life relatives aside) execute this thinking as well as the Berlingo.
 In every interior dimension, the Berlingo is huge: head, leg and shoulder room are vast, and there’s enough width to the second row that three child seats can be fitted across its width.
 The large sliding rear doors make it easy to get in, too.

 Then there’s the storage space.
 A total of 28 cubbies offer up a whopping 186 litres of volume – similar to the entire boot of some city cars - and they’re topped off (literally) by a clever roof storage system.
 Citroen calls it Modutop, and it’s got an airline-style locker at the back, with a long, translucent shelf running ahead of it through the centre of the cabin.
-Paired with an panoramic glass roof, It’s available on the high end models.
+Paired with a panoramic glass roof, it’s available as an optional extra on five-seater versions of the Flair and Flair XTR models.

 The front overhang and bumper are shorter than on the old Berlingo, which improves forward visibility.
 Combined with the high driving position it means that drivers get a great view of the road ahead.
 Kids will enjoy the back seats, too; the huge areas of glass mean that it’s easy to see out.